1933 Boston Red Sox season

 The 1933 Boston Red Sox season was the 33rd season in the franchise's Major League Baseball history.
 The Red Sox finished seventh in the American League (AL) with a record of 63 wins and 86 losses, 34 1/2 games behind the Washington Senators.

 On February 25, 1933, Tom Yawkey bought the Red Sox for $1.25 million from J. A. Robert Quinn, and persuaded friend and former Philadelphia Athletics second baseman Eddie Collins to be the team's vice president and general manager.

 There were five rainouts during the season, one game against the Senators and a four-game series against the Chicago White Sox that was cancelled due to the remnants of the 1933 Outer Banks hurricane, which passed to the southeast of New England during the third weekend of September.

 Regular season

+Season Overview

+In a May meeting of the American League owners, Tom Yawkey reached an agreement with St. Louis Browns owner Phil Ball for the catcher Rick Ferrell and the pitcher Lloyd Brown.
+Yawkey also paid $100,000 for pitcher George Pipgras and infielder Billy Werber from the New York Yankees.